-Welcome to the risk free bet strategy.
-Learn how to profit from a risk free bet.
+In this risk free bet strategy guide, discover how to profit from a risk free bet.

 You need to back and lay a high odds selection (odds of at least 4/1).
-Then, if the risk free bet wins you can make guaranteed profit.
-Alternatively, if your first bet loses – there’s a free bet or bonus to come (minus a small qualifying loss).
+Then, if the risk free bet wins you’ll make guaranteed profit.
+Or, if your first bet loses – there’s a free bet or bonus to come (minus a small qualifying loss).

-Let’s look at Bwin £10 risk free bet.
-Horse racing is not eligible for this promotion, so we’ll focus on football.
+Let’s look at Bwin £10 risk free bet for new customers.
+Horse racing is not eligible for this promotion, so let’s focus on football.

-Arsenal versus Standard Liege in a UEFA Europa league match.
-The draw (denoted by “X”) is available at odds of 4/1 (5.00).
+Arsenal versus Standard Liege in a UEFA Europa League match.
+The draw (denoted by “X”) is available at odds of 4/1 (5.0).

 4).
 If the match result is not a draw: your £7.58 lay bet wins.
 You have retained £7.41 of the implied £10 bonus (£7.58 lay win minus 2% Smarkets commission).